spacetelescope/romanisim/docs/romanisim/catalog.rst

 The simulator then renders these images in the scene and produces the simulated L1 or L2 images.

+The simulator API includes a few simple tools to generate parametric distributions of stars and galaxies.
+The ``make_stars`` and ``make_galaxies`` routines make random catalogs of stars and galaxies.
+The number of stars and galaxies can be adjusted.
+Likewise, the power law index by which the sources' magnitudes are sampled can be adjusted, as can their limiting magnitudes.
+Galaxy Sersic parameters, half-light radii, and position angles are chosen at random, with a rough attempt to make brighter galaxies appropriately larger (i.e., conserving surface brightness).
+Stars can be chosen to be distributed with a King profile.
+This functionality is however very rudimentary and limited, and is better suited for toy problems than real scientific work.
+We expect scientific uses to be driven by custom-created catalogs rather than these simple routines.

 .. automodapi:: romanisim.catalog